 Studio 2 Cutter

-There are Studio dies that only work with the Studio cutter.
-These dies have a sturdier 1″ blade while he AccuQuilt GO! blades are ½”.
+The Studio dies ONLY work with the Studio cutting machine.
+These dies have a sturdier 1″ blade while the AccuQuilt GO! blades are ½”.
 You can use all of your GO! dies as long as you use the GO! die adapter.
 Having a dedicated space makes this much easier to use.

 - Many times you’ll hear people talk about wasting fabric when using a fabric cutter but I don’t agree.